 Still interested?
 Read on to familiarize yourself with the entire process of how to start a property management company.

-How to start a Property Management Company
+How to start a property management company

 1. Learn about your state's laws and legal requirements

 In the real estate industry, an eviction is when a landlord forces a tenant to move out of the property.
-There are many steps that must be taken before carrying out the eviction as it could become a legal disaster.
+There are many steps that must be taken before carrying out the eviction, as it could become a legal disaster.
 There are also many actions that a landlord is not allowed to take when carrying out an eviction.
-If the landlord were to break any eviction laws, they could face a heft lawsuit.
+If the landlord were to break any eviction laws, they could face a hefty lawsuit.

 Not sure about your state's eviction laws?
 Find them here to find out exactly what they entail.

-Landlord-Tenant laws are laws and regulations that govern the way that commercial and residential properties are rented out.
+Landlord-Tenant laws are laws and regulations that govern the way commercial and residential properties are rented out.
 These laws apply to both the landlord and the tenant, and they should be followed by both parties as well.

 2. Acquire the necessary licenses and certifications